mefernandez/paged-list-code-kata/README.md

 the Kata easy to describe.
 I thought it would be easy to code too.
 However, some things surprised me.

-The first things is how much code piles up with just two test cases.
-It depends on how much lying you do when you code.
-I started writing the real code from test one, and I ended up with over 20 lines.
-Maybe I'm not that good at Javascript :*).
+The first thing I noticed is how much code piles up with just two test cases.
+I started writing the real code from test one, and I ended up with over 20 linesto make it pass.
+Maybe that's just a sign I'm not that good at Javascript :*).

 There's also some seemingly easy functionality that puts on a little fight.
 My brain got stuck at determining how to calculate how many pages are necessary to